Access Massachusetts

 -

-No. This bill simply allows all adopted persons equal access to their original birth certificates, regardless of the years of their birth.
+No. The bills pending in Massachusetts simply allow all adopted persons equal access to their original birth certificates, regardless of the years of their birth.

 What do you say to people who think there's a connection between access to birth certificates and rates of abortions?

-Opponents make false claims that access to birth certificates results in increased abortions.
-In fact, states that allow adoptees to access their birth certificates, the abortion rate is generally lower than the national average, while adoption rates are higher.
+In states that allow adoptees to access their birth certificates, the abortion rate is generally lower than the national average, while adoption rates are higher.